 Graduates should enter using Gate 10.

-Tickets are required for all graduates at the Spring Undergraduate Commencement Ceremony.
+Tickets are REQUIRED for all graduates at the Spring Undergraduate Commencement Ceremony to sit on the field.
 More information will be posted to the website under Tickets.
+Tickets are not required for guests to attend the ceremony.

 Tickets